dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

     zoneId: JBFRZWzhTKtRFWgu3X7f4YLX
 ```

-The container will update your DNS record(s) with your public IP address every 5 minutes.
+The container will update your DNS record with your public IP address every 5 minutes.

 Once you have your configuration file, use the following command to start the docker-cloudflare container: